 The early days of our work were spectacular for us.
 We were visited every four months by Microsoft representatives, who asked us, “what’s the money situation, is it not time to give you another project?”.

 This was so good that we gave ourselves completely to the actual translation process and the terminological creativity, because absolutely everything had to be invented from scratch - not only the terminology, which was completely absent in Russian, but also the style of translation.
 Everything that was done at that time looked terrible.
 It was then that I wrote the Logrus Localization Bible, one of the very first style guides in the industry.
 On the style, we argued endlessly - including with representatives of Moscow's Microsoft.
-We had several principal stylistic differences with Ekaterina Lazhintseva, who then was responsible for the Russian translation.
+We had several principal stylistic differences with experts in Microsoft Moscow office, who then were responsible for the Russian translation.
 The process of discussing the options for translating "click" and the variants of its use ("by" or "on" or at all without a preposition) was long and amusing.
 It always seemed to us that Ekaterina simplified the language, while we advocated a more dull style, in the tradition of Russian-language technical literature.
 In the end, a slightly less strict version won out, and I will not say that it's so bad.
 In any case, now the attempts of some enthusiasts to return to GOST-style software translation looks very archaic.

 Linguistic Quality Control (LQA)